MicrosoftDocs/azure-docs/articles/active-directory/governance/tutorial-scheduled-leaver-graph.md

 ms.workload: identity
 ms.topic: tutorial
 ms.subservice: compliance
-ms.date: 07/22/2022
+ms.date: 08/01/2022
 ms.author: amsliu
 ms.reviewer: krbain
 ms.custom: template-tutorial
 ---
 # Post off-boarding users from your organization using Lifecycle workflows with Microsoft Graph (preview)

-This tutorial provides a step-by-step guide on how to execute a real-time employee termination with Lifecycle workflows using the GRAPH API.
+This tutorial provides a step-by-step guide on how to configure off-boarding tasks for employees after their last day of work with Lifecycle workflows using the GRAPH API.

-This off-boarding scenario will run a workflow on-demand and accomplish the following tasks:
+This post off-boarding scenario will run a scheduled workflow and accomplish the following tasks:

-1. Remove user from all groups
+1. Remove all licenses for user
 2. Remove user from all Teams
 3. Delete user account

-You may learn more about running a workflow on-demand [here](on-demand-workflow.md).

 ##  Before you begin

-As part of the prerequisites for completing this tutorial, you will need an account that has group and Teams memberships that can be deleted during the tutorial.
+As part of the prerequisites for completing this tutorial, you will need an account that has licenses and Teams memberships that can be deleted during the tutorial.
 For more comprehensive instructions on how to complete these prerequisite steps, you may refer to  the [Preparing user accounts for Lifecycle workflows tutorial](tutorial-prepare-azuread-user-accounts.md).

-The leaver scenario can be broken down into the following:
+The scheduled leaver scenario can be broken down into the following:
 - **Prerequisite:** Create a user account that represents an employee leaving your organization
--	**Prerequisite:** Prepare the user account with groups and Teams memberships
+- **Prerequisite:** Prepare the user account with licenses and Teams memberships
 - Create the lifecycle management workflow
--	Run the workflow on-demand
+- Run the scheduled workflow after last day of work
 - Verify that the workflow was successfully executed

-## Create a leaver workflow on-demand using Graph API
+## Create a scheduled leaver workflow using Graph API

 Before introducing the API call to create this workflow, you may want to review some of the parameters that are required for this workflow creation.